gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceSuperUser.md

 PS C:\>Add-AipServiceSuperUser -ServicePrincipalId "3C367900-44D1-4865-9379-9A3227042C25"
 ```

-This command adds a service principal to your organization's super user list for Azure Information Protection, by specifying the service principal's **AppPrincipalId.**
+This command adds a service principal to your organization's super user list for Azure Information Protection, by specifying the service principal's **AppPrincipalId**.

 ## PARAMETERS